ldubois/docker-rails-mysql/README.md

 # docker-rails-mysql

-Docker paraméter pour lancer des projets ruby.
-Actuellemnt en version 2.6.3, le script est modifiable à souhait.
+Docker compose for rails + mysql.
+Actually in version 2.6.3, the docker file and docker compose maybe modify for another versions.

 ## Installation & Lancement